Asad Shan

 Asad Shan is a British actor, fashion model, TV presenter, and producer/director.
 He was formerly an investment banker, having worked for RBS (ABN AMRO) and HSBC.
 He was crowned Mr. Asia UK, beating 20 contestants in the process.
 The film 7 Welcome to London was both his acting and directorial debut.
 It received critical and commercial acclaim after its UK release and has gone on to become the most successful British-made Hindi language film in the UK.

 Shan's other notable appearances include being a veejay for B4U Music, and he is currently on Zee TV's Zing as a host for the weekend film show Brits Bollywood, as well as the daily rude tube show, Grinds My Teeth.
 Shan has starred in many New York Film Academy productions, and Lee Strasberg Theatre Institute productions of the well-renowned East is East and The Glass Menagerie.
 He has recently endorsed campaigns for major brands like Sky Digital, HSBC, and most recently One for the Boys, a charity chaired by Samuel L. Jackson.

 Early life

 Asad was born in London.
-His grandparents moved to London from Jhelum in the 1940s.
+His grandparents moved to London from Kashmir in the 1940s.
 He studied at Brentwood School in Essex.
 He then studied law and management at university.
-Asad grew up supporting Liverpool F.C. and is an avid tennis and football player.
+Asad grew up supporting West Ham F.C. and is an avid tennis and football player.